Dakota people: Name

-The word Dakota means "ally" in the Dakota language, and their autonyms include Ikčé Wičhášta ("Indian people") and Dakhóta Oyáte ("Dakota people").
+The word Dakota means "ally or friend" in the Dakota language, and their autonyms include Ikčé Wičhášta ("Indian people") and Dakhóta Oyáte ("Dakota people").

 Ethnic groups

 The Eastern and Western Dakota are two of the three groupings belonging to the Sioux nation (also called Dakota in a broad sense), the third being the Lakota (Thítȟuŋwaŋ or Teton).
 The three groupings speak dialects that are still relatively mutually intelligible.
 This is referred to as a common language, Dakota-Lakota, or Sioux.

 The Dakota include the following bands: